 According to Gartner’s Marketing Data and Analytics Survey 2020, marketing analytics teams spent 64% of their time on data management, data integration, and data formatting up from 52% in 2018.
 These statistics aren’t surprising because most marketing teams don’t have a single customer profile or reliable real time data about where customers are in their journeys.

-Businesses treasure data, but too often data is untapped, lives in multiple locations, and can’t be acted on in a meaningful way.
+Businesses treasure data, but too often data is isn’t doing anything.
+It lives in different places and doesn’t give you value because it’s telling a disconnected story.
 CDP vendors offer solutions to these problems through data collection across multiple sources and systems.

 As a customer database platform, CDPs offer seamless integration by unifying and classifying fragmented data so that each team can access a persistent unified customer database in real time.